 What Employers Can Do about Substance Abuse in the Workplace

-Up to 73 percent of all drug users above the age of 18 are employed, according to the Department of Labor.
-This means that chances are you work with someone who is currently abusing drugs or alcohol.
+The majority of all drug users above the age of 18 are employed, predominantly full time, according to the Department of Labor.
+This means you likely work with someone who is currently abusing drugs or alcohol.
 Drugs in the workplace are a hot topic for many.
-As you become more aware of drug abuse and addiction, you cannot help but detect signs of it everywhere.
-Most people who own a business or are in a management position need to know what they can do about substance abuse in the work place.
-Employers can do some things about this growing issue.
+As you become more aware of drug abuse and addiction, you cannot help but detect signs of it.
+Most people who own a business or are in a management position need to know what they can do about substance abuse in the work place and the steps they can take to address this growing issue.

-Call 800-934-1582(Who Answers?) toll free anytime for help finding treatment for addiction for yourself or a loved one.
+Call 800-934-1582(Sponsored) toll free anytime for help finding treatment for addiction for yourself or a loved one.

 Look for Patterns

 One of the best ways to stop drug abuse in the workplace is to be able to identify it.
-In order to do this you have to be able to look for behavioral patterns that indicate there is a problem.
-A few of these patterns are:
+To do this, you must look for behavioral patterns that indicate there is a problem.
+A few of these patterns include:

 Substance Abuse in the Workplace